cpflaume/semantic_compound_splitting/README.md

-# Splitting Compounds by Semantic Analogy
+# Splitting compounds by semantic analogy

 A compound splitter based on the semantic regularities in the vector space of word embeddings.
 For more information see [this presentation](http://jodaiber.github.io/doc/compound_analogy_slides.pdf) or [our paper](http://jodaiber.github.io/doc/compound_analogy.pdf).